Znow/loge/README.md

 And since an TransportOrder is something that can change from "New"->"InProcess"->"Delivered", then these states would be applied as new rows in the DB.

-When then consuming the entity, all the rows are consumed and the entity is
+When then consuming the entity, all the rows are consumed and combined and the entity is formed this way by applying all the "events" ("transactions").

 https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing